Town Lake Fast Facts

 • Town Lake Marina includes five lanes of boat launches, boat storage, parking, a safe

-harbor and a park for concerts and events
+harbor and a park

 • A Welcome Center and Boat House is planned adjacent to Town Lake Marina